donnemartin/dev-setup/README.md

 ### Step 3: Run the .osx Script

 When setting up a new Mac, you may want to set some sensible OS X defaults.
 This script also configures common third-party apps such as Chrome and Sublime Text.
 For a full listing of configuration changes, refer to the commented [source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) directly.
 Section 2 of this README describes some of the customizations.

+I suggest you at least skim through the [.osx source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) and tweak any settings based on your personal preferences.

 ```bash
 ./.osx